rockysnow7/metaneumann/README.md

 It was written in Python.

+## Running Files
+To run a program, select Option 1 from the main menu, and then the program you want to run (it comes with a bunch of examples).
+You can write programs using the language described in the next section. **They must be saved in the 'hdds' folder.**

 ## The Language
 * **nop** - no operation
 * **out** - output the contents of Register A